-Course Guide: Glen Abbey Golf Club is a Jack Nicklaus design that will throw up some unique aspects this week.
-The course plays with a 35-37 split with the inward nine featuring Par 5s at 13, 16 and 18 - the 16th was converted into a Par 5 for the 2009 renewal.
+Course Guide: Glen Abbey Golf Club is a Jack Nicklaus design that has some unique aspects.
+The course plays with a 35-37 split with the inward nine featuring par-5s at 13, 16 and 18 - the 16th was converted into a par-5 for the 2009 renewal.
 At 7,253 yards the course is relatively short by modern standards, but tree-lined fairways give a classical feel and mildly undulating green complexes make this a reasonable if not overly taxing challenge.
-We also face a further complexity this week in terms of green grass mix.
-Glen Abbey has always featured mixed bentgrass with poa annua greens, but eight of the greens were damaged in the winter of 2013 so those green complexes have been replaced with pure bentgrass leaving 10 of the original mixed surface greens.
+Glen Abbey also features recently laid Bentgrass green complexes and the course in 2017 has changed slightly with the removal of bunkers across the 1st, 8th, 17th and 18th holes.

 Tournament Stats: We've published some key player statistics for this week's event that are well worth a look.
 Naturally they'll help to shape a view on players who could go well this week: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.

-Published Predictor Model: Our published Canadian Open predictor is available here.
-You can build your own tailor-made model using the variables listed on the left hand side.
-Key players included in the Top 5 of the Predictor include Matt Kuchar (Predictor number 1), Jason Day, Bubba Watson and Luke Donald.
+Published Predictor Model: Our published predictor is available here.
+You can build your own model using the variables listed on the left hand side.
+Top 5 of the predictor are Dustin Johnson, Matt Kuchar, Charley Hoffman, Scott Stalllings and Tony Finau.

-Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the Wells Fargo Championship / Spanish Open and includes both PGA Tour and European Tour.
-Players must have played in a minimum of 3 main Tour events to be included and rankings are based on performance relative to the rest of the field:
+Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the Wells Fargo Championship and includes PGA Tour and European Tour events.
+Players must have played in a minimum of 2 main Tour events to be included and rankings are based on performance relative to the rest of the field:

-Tournament Trends & Key Factors: Analysing the final stats of the last 4 winners at Glen Abbey since 2004 gives us a little more insight into the requirements for this test:
+Tournament Trends & Key Factors: Analysing the final stats of the 6 winners at Glen Abbey gives us a little more insight into the requirements for this test:

 Hunter Mahan: "The small type of greens, that's going to make you focus on your distance control out there because if it's a little off, there is not much room for error on these greens, especially when the pins are tucked on the spot.
 The rough is at a good length where it's not super penalizing, because I don't think anybody wants to come off the British Open and the U.S. Open and shoot a couple over, you know?
 You make it a little bit too hard, and that's when you're going to start losing some guys."